How to Pay Off Student Debt

 How Long Do You Have to Pay Back Student Loans?

 Schools and loan providers understand that you can’t cough up thousands upon thousands of dollars in a few months, or even a few years; but even so, they would like to get their money back by a set point.
-For federal loans, that point is usually 120 months, or 10 years, according to the Consumer Financial Protection Bureau, unless you negotiate a different plan with your provider (perhaps by proving financial hardship that precludes a standard payment timeframe).
-However, drawing up a longer payment plan means that you will have to pay more interest as long as the loan exists.
+For federal loans, that point is usually 120 months, or 10 years, unless you consolidate your loans into a different repayment plan.
+However, having a longer payment plan means that you will have to pay more interest as long as the loan exists.

 Private loan providers will have their own timetable of repayment, but the basics will remain: they may allow you to request an extension of the loan’s ultimate deadline at the cost of paying increased interest on the principal of the loan.

-- A Subsidized or Unsubsidized Direct Loan has a grace period of 6 months.
+- A Subsidized or Unsubsidized Direct Loan has a 6-month grace period.

-- Private loans may or may not have different terms of grace periods.
+- Private loans may or may not have different grace periods.

 However, it may be in your interests to start making payments on your loan even during the grace period.
 Business Insider tells the story of a young man who, facing $74,000 in debt, resolved to make his payments instantly.
 He started making payments as soon as he got his first bill, foregoing the grace period and getting a head start on his student debt.
 That, and a combination of other sound strategies, helped him pay off his $74,000 debt in three years.